Like any competition, The Blogable Fiction Marathon also has its rules, which you will find below.

 - The jury ranks all the stories, awarding points from 0 to 10.

 - Each jury member judges the stories separately.
-Their scores are added up, divided by 5 and the outcome will be the score assigned to the story.
+The 3 highest scores for a writer are added up, divided by 3 and the outcome will be the score assigned to the story.

 - The votes of the public will be converted to a score, where the story with the most votes gets 10 points, second highest gets 9 points, third gets 8, etc. If more than one story has the same number of votes, they get the same points.
 Stories that have 0 votes also get 0 points.